 How can these anti-democratic effects of partisan polarization among individuals be mitigated?
-One possibility is through informational campaigns designed to correct individuals' misperceptions of the degree to which opposing political parties and partisans obstruct political compromise or support anti-democratic behaviour or political violence, and hence lessen the valuation of 'party' in the party versus democracy choice (Mernyk et al. 2022).
-While having laudable aims, such interventions, according to much empirical literature, have yielded generally weak, and, in some cases, backlash effects whereby individuals minimize the validity of the corrective information and bolster their pre-existing views (Druckman 2023).
+One possibility is through informational campaigns designed to correct individuals' misperceptions of the degree to which opposing political parties and partisans obstruct political compromise or support anti-democratic behavior or political violence, and hence lessen the valuation of "party" in the party versus democracy choice (Mernyk et al. 2022).
+While having laudable aims, such interventions, according to much empirical literature, have yielded generally weak, and in some cases, backlash effects whereby individuals minimize the validity of the corrective information and bolster their pre-existing views (Druckman 2023).

-Another possibility lies with democratic civic education, interventions designed to promote political knowledge, engagement, and support for democratic norms and values among ordinary citizens (SE Finkel and Smith 2011; Hyde et al. 2023).
-Since the third wave of democratization in the 1990s, civic education programmes in new democracies have proliferated, with most taking the form of in-person events such as workshops, community forums, or lectures (Hyde et al. 2023), with recent efforts utilizing mass media or social media platforms as a cost-effective, scalable means for delivering civic education messages (Ferrali et al. 2023; S Finkel et al. 2024).
+Another possibility lies with democratic civic education, interventions designed to promote political knowledge, engagement, and support for democratic norms and values among ordinary citizens (Finkel and Smith 2011; Hyde, Lamb and Samet 2023).
+Since the third wave of democratization in the 1990s, civic education programs in new democracies have proliferated, with most taking the form of in-person events such as workshops, community forums, or lectures (Hyde, Lamb and Samet 2023), with recent efforts utilizing mass media or social media platforms as a cost-effective, scalable means for delivering civic education messages (Finkel, Neundorf and Rascón Ramírez 2024; Ferrali, Grossman and Larreguy 2023).

-Civic education may succeed in mitigating the negative effects of polarization by enhancing the 'democratic' side of the party versus democracy choice.
-Through the development of norms such as tolerance, political equality, and rejection of political violence, individuals may be more likely to uphold democracy by rejecting the anti-democratic behaviours of elites even from their side of the political divide.
+Civic education may succeed in mitigating the negative effects of polarization by enhancing the "democratic" side of the party versus democracy choice.
+Through the development of norms such as tolerance, political equality, and rejection of political violence, individuals may be more likely to uphold democracy by rejecting the anti-democratic behaviors of elites even from their side of the political divide.
 Civic education messages may also decrease polarization itself by dampening individuals' antipathies towards opposing parties and their followers.
 That civic education can enhance democratic values and norms is well established, yet there have been no studies examining its ability to mitigate the anti-democratic effects of partisan polarization.
-If civic education can succeed in this respect, it will represent another way that these kinds of interventions can help forestall democratic backsliding.
+If civic education can succeed in this respect, it will represent another way that these kinds of interventions can help forestall democratic backsliding.1